ebraun68/clade_specific_prot_models/README.md

 ##################################################
 --------------------------------------------------------------------------------
-Details regarding the training and validation data (all of which are available from Zenodo):
+Details regarding the training and validation data (all of which are available from Zenodo)

+Zenodo link: Pandey, Akanksha, & Braun, Edward L. (2020).
+Protein evolution is structure dependent and non-homogeneous across the tree of life. http://doi.org/10.5281/zenodo.3964471

 Brief summary of the training data: